Updated: Jun 17

 Elgin Town Hall

-Now in its fourth year and brought to us by the folk behind the Spirit of Speyside Whisky Festival, #distilled19 at Elgin Town Hall has become a very popular event.
+Now in its sixth year and brought to us by the folk behind the Spirit of Speyside Whisky Festival, #distilled21 at Elgin Town Hall has become a very popular event.
 One region, under one roof: Speyside’s whisky distillers, brewers, gin crafters and food producers are showcasing their award-winning products.
 Masterclasses, held by industry experts and master distillers, can be booked in addition.
 The £20 ticket for the four hour session comes with a Glencairn glass, a branded lanyard and tokens for six tasting samples of gin, whisky or beer.
 Four hours, six tokens – you can do the maths yourself, but unless you are as lucky as me who ended up with the double amount of tokens in my welcome pack, bring some cash along…

 Do you need a bit of exercise after all this?
 The Dramathon was dreamed up, naturally over a dram or two, by running and single malt enthusiasts Jon and Ian.
 The marathon race along the Speyside way takes in several distilleries along the route.
 It’s all supposed to be fun and you can either go for the full marathon, a half marathon, a 10k or you could team up with three of your pals for the relay race.
 The longer you’ve run the more whisky you will get at the finish line and there will also be a few surprises along the way.